Near Infrared Sauna Dangers

 Near infrared (IR-A) has been found to suppress the apoptosis that would normally occur after ultraviolet-B (UVB) exposure (Jantschitsch 2009).
 Apoptosis is when cells with genetic damage die, to prevent them from becoming malignant.
 Calles 2010 found that near infrared exposure affects the expression of 599 genes.
 11 of those genes relate to apoptosis.
 Costa 2015 confirmed that reduced apoptosis is dangerous, especially because they also showed decreased repair of DNA.
 This is due to a reduction of GADD45a protein (specifically 57.2% decrease at 48 hours, and 34.6% decrease at 72 hours).

 Kimeswenger 2016 specifically looked at near infrared effect on human melanocytes.
 Melanocytes are cells that produce melanin, which absorbs ultraviolet light to protect the skin.
 The worst form of skin cancer is melanoma and it forms in melanocytes.
 In this study, at 24 hours, by itself near infrared did not affect apoptosis, but in combination with UVB it significantly reduced apoptosis.
 They then looked at what effect near infrared was having on DNA repair (since DNA damage is the major trigger for ultraviolet radiation-induced apoptosis), and found that at 6h, 24h and 48h there was no effect from near infrared on DNA repair.
 They showed that near infrared was altering the expression of several apoptosis-related proteins.
 The conclusion was “Since IRA (near infrared) does not affect the repair of DNA-damaged melanocytes, the enhanced survival of severely DNA-damaged melanocytes might support the accumulation of UVB-induced mutations, malignant transformation, and ultimately melanomagenesis.”
 This means that evidence shows the possibility that near infrared is what makes UVB cause melanoma.
-This is a very real and very concerning near infrared sauna danger.
+This is a very real and very concerning near infrared and full spectrum infrared sauna danger.

 See these studies that show that near infrared can promote skin cancer:

 Even though the research is still coming in and there is much left to examine, High Tech Health simply cannot sell a product with evidence that it might promote skin cancer.
-The effect from near infrared takes place over a few days and it would be ridiculous to require sauna users to avoid sunburns for days after using the near infrared sauna.
+The effect from near infrared takes place over a few days and it would be ridiculous to require sauna users to avoid sunburns for days after using the near infrared or full spectrum sauna.
 As you will read in the next section, near infrared offers no benefits that would offset these alarming near infrared sauna dangers.